 Porsche 911 car insurance

-We were unable to get quotes from six insurers for Porsche car insurance.
+We were unable to get quotes from six insurers to insure a Porsche 911.
 Here's how to cover a Porsche with a specialist car insurance broker.

 The yearly car insurance premium for a Porsche 911 is likely to be quite significant.
 Because of the vehicle's high-value, we were unable to obtain any quotes for the Porsche 911 from mainstream car insurers.